differentpla-net/differentpla-net.github.io/_posts/2007-08-13-debugging-system-processes-without-administrative-privileges-can-it-be-done.md

 2. On the Security tab, you can see what account the process is running under, which groups it belongs to, and which privileges it has, showing whether they're enabled or disabled.
 This is interesting, but you need to click on the Permissions button.
 3. You can add your user account, granting Full Control, using this dialog box.

-This time, we still can't attach the debugger, but we get a different error message: <tt>Unable to attach to the process.
-You do not have permission to inspect the process's identity</tt>.
+This time, we still can't attach the debugger, but we get a different error message: `Unable to attach to the process.
+You do not have permission to inspect the process's identity`.
 We're getting closer, but still no cigar.

 Unfortunately, searching for this message talks about remote debugging and Terminal Services, both of which are only vaguely related to what I'm trying to do here.